-Covid-19 testing is available at select Shoppers Drug Mart locations for asymptomatic individuals that meet criteria established by the province:
+COVID-19 testing is available at select Shoppers Drug Mart locations for asymptomatic individuals that meet criteria established by the province:

-- Residents or workers in homeless shelter
+- Residents or workers in homeless shelters or congregate settings

 - International students that have passed their 14-day quarantine period

 - Staff working in schools (including supply and specialty teachers), school boards, and child care settings in select Public Health Units (PHU)†

 - Individuals, and one accompanying caregiver, with written prior approval for out-of-country medical services from the General Manager, OHIP

 - Individuals who are travelling into remote/isolated First Nation and Indigenous communities for work purposes

 - Be asymptomatic (you have no symptoms of COVID-19)*